-Our response to the risk

-Key observations communicated to the Audit Committee

-Assessment of commercial reserves and its impact on the Financial Statements

-Refer to the note 2 Accounting policies section "Use of Judgement and Estimates" (page 43); and "Group Proved plus Probable Reserves" of the Consolidated Financial Statements (page 77)

-The estimate of oil and gas reserves and resources has a significant impact on the Financial Statements, particularly impairment testing and depreciation, depletion and amortization ('DD&A') charges.
+Risk Our response to the risk Key observations communicated to the Audit Committee Assessment of commercial reserves and its impact on the Financial Statements Refer to the note 2 Accounting policies section "Use of Judgement and Estimates" (page 45); and "Group Proved plus Probable Reserves" of the Consolidated Financial Statements (page 83) The estimate of oil and gas reserves and resources has a significant impact on the Financial Statements, particularly impairment testing and depreciation, depletion and amortization ('DD&A') charges.
 The estimation of oil and natural gas reserves and resources is a significant area of judgement due to the technical uncertainty in assessing quantities and complex contractual arrangements dictating the group's share of reportable volumes.
 Reserves and resources are also a fundamental indicator of the future potential of the group's performance.

-- We walked through the group's controls over their internal certification process for technical and commercial experts who are responsible for reserves and resources estimation. - We assessed the competence and objectivity of these experts, to satisfy ourselves they were appropriately qualified to carry out the volumes estimation. - We obtained confirmation directly from Netherland, Sewell and Associates Inc (NSAI) that they are independent from Serica and have performed their procedures under the COGEH standards. - We confirmed that material changes in reserves and resources were made in the appropriate accounting period. - We validated that the updated reserves and resources estimates were included appropriately in the group's preparation of the cash flow forecasts for the assessment of the going concern assumption, the determination of the deferred tax asset, accounting for DD&A and as part of management's consideration of indicators of impairment.
+We walked through the group's controls over their internal certification process for technical and commercial experts who are responsible for reserves and resources estimation.
+We assessed the competence and objectivity of these experts, to satisfy ourselves they were appropriately qualified to carry out the volumes estimation.
+We obtained confirmation directly from Netherland, Sewell and Associates Inc (NSAI) that they are independent from Serica and have performed their procedures under the COGEH standards.
+We confirmed that material changes in reserves and resources were made in the appropriate accounting period.
+We validated that the updated reserves and resources stimation of the deferred tax asset, accounting for DD&A and as part of management's consideration of indicators of impairment.
 We did not identify any exceptions as a result of our audit procedures.
 We consider the commercial reserves updates have been correctly included in the financial statement calculations, and consider the disclosures in the Financial Statements to be appropriate.